-(1) All off-street parking for buildings that have Main Street or East Main Street frontage shall be located behind, underneath under the ground floor, or to the side of a building.
+(1) All off-street parking for buildings that have Main Street frontage shall be located behind, underneath-under the ground floor, or to the side of a building.
 If on the side, the parking area shall be located at least 40 feet from the Main Street or East Main Street property line and be screened by a low brick or stone wall, hedge, ornamental fence, and/or other landscaping that maintains the continuity of the street wall in compliance with frontage occupancy requirements, and that screens parked cars from view from the street.
-A public garage on a lot with Main Street or East Main Street frontage shall have a storefront "liner building" at least 40 feet deep and one story high between the parking structure and the main street, but may have a zero-foot setback on the upper floors of the parking structure (over the storefront) and along any street that intersects the main street.
+A public garage on a lot with Main Street frontage shall have a storefront "liner building" at least 40 feet deep and one story high between the parking structure and the main street, but may have a zero-foot setback on the upper floors of the parking structure (over the storefront) and along any street that intersects the main street.
 Parking areas fronting on side streets shall have a minimum setback of five feet in which ornamental and/or buffer landscaping is planted.

-- (2) The minimum quantity of required on-site parking spaces shall be as follows: - (a) Residential: one space per unit. - (b) Office and nonretail commercial: 2.5 spaces per 1,000 square feet of floor area. - (c) Retail commercial and personal services: three spaces per 1,000 square feet of floor area. - (d) Other uses: as determined to be appropriate by the Planning Board in the course of site plan review. - (3) The requirements in Subsection $\underline{G}(2)$ above may be modified by the Planning Board, in its discretion, based upon information submitted by the applicant or otherwise made available in the public record, demonstrating one or more of the following: - (a) That the projected operational characteristics of the proposed use require a different amount of parking. - (b) That adequate shared parking, contractually obligated for the duration of the proposed use, is available within 500 feet of the site and within the CMS or PB Districts. - (c) That the applicant has provided sufficient bicycle parking to reduce anticipated vehicular travel demand. - (d) That there is sufficient public parking available within 800 feet of the site and within the CMS or PB Districts to meet foreseeable parking needs of the proposed use and surrounding uses for the duration of the proposed use. - (e) That the applicant will voluntarily dedicate land for public parking on site or will acquire land by purchase or long-term lease (for the duration of the proposed use) within 800 feet of the site and within the CMS or PB Districts and voluntarily dedicate such land to the City for public parking. - (f) That a professional parking study of the proposed use and the surrounding area demonstrates that a different amount of parking would be appropriate for the use in its particular location and/or that existing and/or proposed off-site parking is sufficient. - (4) For lots of 8,000 square feet or less, where the provision of on-site parking is infeasible, the Planning Board may waive all parking requirements, provided that the total floor area of the building is no greater than 5,000 square feet. - (5) Section 223-26B of this Chapter shall apply in the CMS District.
+- (2) The minimum quantity of required on-site parking spaces shall be as follows: - (a) Residential: one space per unit. - (b) Office and nonretail commercial: 2.5 two spaces per 1,000 square feet of floor area. - (c) Retail commercial and personal services: three two spaces per 1,000 square feet of floor area. - (d) Other uses: as determined to be appropriate by the Planning Board in the course of site plan review, or in the case of a new use where site plan review is not required under § 223-41.18 A, as determined by the Building Inspector in consultation with the City Planner. - (3) The requirements in Subsection G(2) above may be modified by the Planning Board, in its discretion, based upon information submitted by the applicant or otherwise made available in the public record, demonstrating one or more of the following: - (a) That the projected operational characteristics of the proposed use require a different amount of parking. - (b) That adequate shared parking, contractually obligated for the duration of the proposed use, is available within 500 feet of the site and within the CMS or PB Districts. - (c) That the applicant has provided sufficient bicycle parking to reduce anticipated vehicular travel demand. - (d) That there is sufficient public parking available within 800 feet of the site and within the CMS or PB Districts to meet foreseeable parking needs of the proposed use and surrounding uses for the duration of the proposed use. - (e) That the applicant will voluntarily dedicate land for public parking on site or will acquire land by purchase or long-term lease (for the duration of the proposed use) within 800 feet of the site and within the CMS or PB Districts and voluntarily dedicate such land to the City for public parking. - (f) That a professional parking study of the proposed use and the surrounding area demonstrates that a different amount of parking would be appropriate for the use in its particular location and/or that existing and/or proposed off-site parking is sufficient. - (4) For lots of 8,000 square feet or less, where the provision of on-site parking is infeasible, the Planning Board may waive all parking requirements, provided that the total floor area of the building is no greater than 5,000 square feet. - (5) Section 223-26B of this Chapter shall apply in the CMS District.